Kurosawa-405/kurosawa-405/README.md

-# 💫 About Me:
+💫 About Me:

-<br><br>I’m ncurrently working on<br>Building reproducible AI workflows using LangChain and Gemini in Colab, with clean dependency management and modular pipelines.<br>🧑‍🤝‍🧑 I’m looking to collaborate on<br>Open-source contributions to TensorFlow and Matplotlib, especially around explainability and visualization tools.<br>🤝 I’m looking for help with<br>Streamlining document processing pipelines and optimizing vector store integration for large-scale semantic search.<br>🌱 I’m currently learning<br>Advanced debugging strategies, API key management best practices, and deployment techniques using GCP and Streamlit.<br>💬 Ask me about<br>Python, C++, reproducible Colab setups, backend design, and AI tool deployment with explainability.<br>
+🔭 Currently Building
+Reproducible AI workflows using LangChain and Gemini in Colab — with modular pipelines, clean dependency management, and scalable design.
+🧑‍🤝‍🧑 Open to Collaborate On
+Open-source contributions to TensorFlow and Matplotlib, especially around explainability, visualization, and developer experience.
+🤝 Seeking Help With
+Optimizing document processing pipelines and improving vector store integration for large-scale semantic search.
+🌱 Actively Learning
+Advanced debugging strategies, secure API key management, and deployment techniques using GCP and Streamlit.
+💬 Ask Me About
+Python, C++, reproducible Colab setups, backend architecture, and deploying AI tools with explainability.
+⚡ Fun Fact
+I turn minor workflow bottlenecks into automation hacks — and I love refining GitHub READMEs for recruiter-readiness.

 # 💻 Tech Stack: